Isle of Wight Guru

 Day 4 - Niton to Sandown (9 miles)

-This is a busy stretch of coastline which takes in three of the Isle of Wight's most famous seaside resorts - Ventnor, Sandown and Shanklin.
+This is a busy stretch of coastline that takes in three of the Isle of Wight's most famous seaside resorts - Ventnor, Sandown and Shanklin.

 The first half of the walk wanders through the olde worlde South Wight which has the feeling that time stopped about a century ago.
 Ventnor Esplanade is a good spot to stop for something to eat.
 You'll pass St. Catherine's Lighthouse, which is closed to the public now but is impressive nonetheless.